awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 ## Step 1: Launch an instance<a name="ec2-launch-instance"></a>

 You can launch a Linux instance using the AWS Management Console as described in the following procedure\.
-This tutorial is intended to help you launch your first instance quickly, so it doesn't cover all possible options\.
-For more information about the advanced options, see [Launch an instance using the old launch instance wizard](launching-instance.md)\.
+This tutorial is intended to help you quickly launch your first instance, so it doesn't cover all possible options\.
+For information about advanced options, see [Launch an instance using the old launch instance wizard](launching-instance.md)\.
 For information about other ways to launch your instance, see [Launch your instance](LaunchingAndUsingInstances.md)\.

 **To launch an instance**